ruobinLiu/Laboratory-Protocols/index.md

 data-description: "DNA Extraction from Pulse Crop"

 # A statement providing attribution for the material and giving context to the citation
-attribution: "These protocols were originally developed by Wang H, Qi M, Cutler AJ (1993; DOI [10.1093/nar/21.17.4153](https://academic.oup.com/nar/article/21/17/4153/1165503)) and have been optimized for use in legumes by Rob Stonehouse and Akiko Tomita in Dr. Kirstin Bett's Molecular Pulse Crop Research lab at the University of Saskatchewan.
-Ruobin Liu worked with Rob Stonehouse to format these protocols for this tutorial."
+attribution: "These protocols were originally developed by Wang H, Qi M, Cutler AJ (1993; DOI [10.1093/nar/21.17.4153](https://academic.oup.com/nar/article/21/17/4153/1165503)) and have been optimized for use in legumes by Robert Stonehouse and Akiko Tomita in Dr. Kirstin Bett's Molecular Pulse Crop Research lab at the University of Saskatchewan.
+Ruobin Liu worked with Robert Stonehouse to format these protocols for this tutorial."

 # A casual citation for the protocol
 # Format: Author(s).
 Editor, or professor.
 Year.
 Title of lab manual [lab manual].
 Place of Publication: Publisher.